JensAlabamba/delivery-tracker-app/README.md

 7. Filter Deliveries by Status
 8. Sort Deliveries by Status
 9. Sort Deliveries by Package ID
-10. Show Delivered and Pending Deliveries
+10. Show Active Deliveries
 11. Exit
 Choose an option:
 ```

 ### GUI Interface
-- **Main Window**: Clean layout with action buttons on the left, results display on the right
+- **Main Window**: 920×690 window with organized button panel on the left and results display on the right
+- **Grouped Button Sections**: Buttons organized into three labeled sections:
+  - 📦 **Delivery Actions** — Add, Update, Remove
+  - 🔍 **Search & Filter** — Search by ID, Filter by Status, Show Active
+  - 📊 **Sorting & Stats** — View All, Total Count, Sort by Status, Sort by Package ID
+  - 🎨 **Theme** — Toggle between dark and light theme
+- **Dark / Light Theme Toggle** — Switch between a modern dark theme (dark gray + light text) and a clean light theme with a single button
-- **Input Dialogs**: User-friendly popups for data entry with dropdown status selection
+- **Input Dialogs** — User-friendly popups for data entry with dropdown status selection
-- **Confirmation Dialogs**: Safety prompts for destructive operations
+- **Confirmation Dialogs** — Safety prompts for destructive operations
-- **Real-time Display**: Immediate feedback for all operations
+- **Real-time Display** — Immediate feedback shown in the Consolas text area

 ## 🛠️ Technologies Used
 - **Java** - Core programming language